sanity-io/sanity-php/README.md

   'projectId' => 'your-project-id',
   'dataset' => 'your-dataset-name',
   'useCdn' => false,
+  'apiVersion' => '2019-01-29',
   // Note that you cannot combine a token with the `useCdn` option set to true,
   // as authenticated requests cannot be cached 'token' => 'sanity-auth-token',
 ]);
 ```

+### Specifying API version

+Sanity uses ISO dates (YYYY-MM-DD) for versioning.
+The rationale and explanation for this can be found [in the documentation](http://sanity.io/help/api-versioning)

+In general, unless you know what API version you want to use, you'll want to set it to todays UTC date.
+This is to prevent any timezone confusion and to lock the API to prevent breaking changes.

+**Note**: Do not be tempted to use a dynamic value for the `apiVersion`.
+The whole reason for setting a static value is to prevent unexpected, breaking changes.

+In future versions, specifying an API version will be required.
+For now, to maintain backwards compatiblity, not specifying a version will trigger a deprecation warning and fall back to using `v1`.

 ### Fetch a single document by ID